Ten facts about the Farne Islands' seals

 9. The Farnes and other colonies

-The Farnes' is the third largest colony on the east coast of England.
-Donna Nook in Lincolnshire and Blakeney Point in Norfolk are just ahead of the Farnes at the moment.
+The Farnes is one of the third largest colonies on the east coast of England.
 2.5% of the annual British pup production is from the Farnes, compared to 20% from the Monach Islands in the Outer Hebrides – the largest British colony.

 10. Other seal species